 Alport Patients Meet with Legislators Virtually

-On September 16, 2020 Alport patients Kevin Schnurr (NY) Janine Reed (MI), and Grant Bonebrake (CA) participated virtually in the National Kidney Foundation’s 7th Annual Kidney Patient Advocacy Summit.
-After training sessions, collectively they joined 150+ advocates from 43 states to meet with legislators and staffers in small groups.
+On March 2, 2022, Alport Syndrome Foundation (ASF) staff members Kevin Schnurr (NY) and Afton DeLucca (AL) joined ASF Board members Janine Reed (MI) and Marty Dunleavy (NJ) and patient/advocate December West (OH) to participate in National Kidney Foundation’s 9th Annual Kidney Patient Advocacy Summit.
+After training sessions, collectively they joined 200+ advocates from all over the U.S. to virtually meet with legislators and staffers.

-Meetings involved educating policymakers on the Comprehensive Immunosuppressive Drug Coverage for Kidney Transplant Patients Act (S. 3353/H.R.
-5534), the Living Donor Protection Act (S. 511/H.R.
-1224), and the the need for greater funding of kidney disease research and programs, including the Kidney Risk Campaign.
-Learn more about each crucial issue and how to take action by clicking the links above.
+Meetings involved educating policymakers on the Living Donor Protection Act (S. 511/H.R.
+1224), the Improving Access to Home Dialysis bill (H.R.
+5466), and the need for greater funding of kidney disease research and awareness/educational programs.

 The Comprehensive Immunosuppressive Drug Coverage for Kidney Transplant Patients Act of 2020, commonly known as the “Immuno Bill,” was signed into law by the President of the United States on December 28, 2020, as part of a larger pandemic-centric legislative package.

 Currently, Medicare coverage for renal transplant patients has a 36-month expiration.
 The new law, which goes into effect in 24 months (January 2023), will help eligible post-kidney transplant individuals gain access to limited Medicare Part B drug coverage for their costly, life-sustaining immunosuppressant medications if they lack other insurance past the 3-year-mark.
 Exact details of the law will be revealed in an upcoming Centers for Medicare and Medicaid Services (CMS) integration fact sheet.
 In the meantime, National Kidney Foundation has put together a FAQ on the Immuno Bill.